sandervanbree/braintime/README.md

 **1.1 Loading clock time data**

 `braintime` works with FieldTrip formatted electrophysiological data.
 This can be electroencephalography (EEG), magnetoencephalography (MEG), or intracranial data.
 The starting data is called clock time data—this will be warped.
-If you intend to use the second operation upon completion of brain time warping, be sure to label both classes of trials in a field called "clabel".
+If you intend to use the second operation upon completion of brain time warping, be sure to label your two classes of trials in a field called "clabel" (a vector of 1's and 2's lining up with your trial field).

 **1.2 Loading warping sources data**